D-Kalkan/Custom-Stats-Eco/readme.md

 ## Installation Instructions ##

-Place the AutoGen folder into the server directory
+Place the the files into the server directory

 		Eco\Eco_Data\Server\Mods\UserCode